matrix-org/synapse/docs/specification.rst

 -----------------------
 Multiple login stages can be combined to create N-factor authentication during login.

-This can be achieved by responding with the ``'next'`` login type on completion of a previous login stage::
+This can be achieved by responding with the ``next`` login type on completion of a previous login stage::

   {